HurryAppHackathon/.github/profile/readme.md

 # requirements
 - [X] registeration process
 - [X] upload a video with title and description
-- [ ] view and manage their uploaded videos
+- [X] view and manage their uploaded videos
-- [ ] host a watch party where the host maintains complete control over video playbakc
+- [X] host a watch party where the host maintains complete control over video playbakc
-	- [ ] the wathers see exactly what the host is seeing
+	- [X] the wathers see exactly what the host is seeing
-	- [ ] watchers cannot control the video stream
+	- [X] audience cannot control the video stream
-- [ ] join an exisiting watch party
+- [X] join an exisiting watch party
-- [ ] chat with other users in watch party
+- [X] chat with other users in watch party

 # Techs
 Database mangodb scalable